jarrighi/BMD-tasks/README.md

     or

-1. The whole thing is contained in one page, so this should work by downloading the globophone.html file and loading it in a browser.
+1. The whole application is contained in one page, so this should work by downloading the globophone.html file and loading it in a browser.

 ### Additional notes